How to Write a Book Description That Will Captivate Readers (And Sell Books!)

 Like dialogue, knowing how to write a great book description separates the best writers from the new ones.

 Or, are there ways writers can be mindful about their book descriptions?
-Writing tips that can help them write better book descriptions faster?
+Writing tips that can help you write better book descriptions faster?

-That's what I'd like to explore, and teach, in this post.
+That's what I'd like to help you do today.

 What is a Book Description, Really?